 A slower approach to learning the art of synchronizing breath with movement.
 Standing, balancing and floor postures are included in these classes.
 Perfect for those seeking a less intense practice while still encouraged into moving towards a new edge.
 Beginner friendly.
 25-27 degrees

 Is a passive practice.
 It is restorative and meditative allowing for the softening of muscle and release of fascia tissue while also lengthening ligaments.
 Longer holds, the use of props, and the surrender to gravity are all part of this experience.
 The aim is to remain still long enough for one to explore the deeper, more introspective aspect of the yoga.
 Beginner friendly.Unheated

-Your complete self care begins here.
-Restorative yoga is a form of active relaxation.
-This practice uses props to support the physical body with ease into position to facilitate a positive relaxation response, enabling energetic, emotional and mental equanimity.
+Active relaxation.
+This practice uses props to support the physical body to ease into position and facilitate a positive relaxation response, enabling energetic, emotional and mental equanimity.
 Emphasis is placed on supporting and aligning the physical structure, allowing space and time for one to renew and heal physiologically.
 The mental and emotional layers may then unfold and relax within this secure and comforting environment.
 In Restorative yoga one will experience 'conscious' relaxation through mindful movement and pockets of stillness.
-These classes are accompanied by a short Yoga Nidra.
-Beginner friendly.
+These classes are accompanied by a short Yoga Nidra or Mediation.